Honey Baked Ham

 - Make a meaty breakfast.
 Dice it up into small bits and toss them into a Western omelette, egg scramble, or even a breakfast hash!

 - Toss into a salad.
 Instead of shredded chicken, add in dice ham chunks into your next salad.
-This works great with salads like a cobb salad.
+This works great with salads like a cobb salad or make this ultimate ham salad!

 - Make a simple stir fry.
 Never forget to use leftover meat for stir fries!
 A combination of diced, ham, kale, onions, and peas makes for an easy yet surprisingly flavorful dinner.
 But you can swap in any kinds of veggies.